Safe Vehicle Lifting: Car Jack and Jack Stands Guide

 Jack and Lifting Basics

-Jack stands: Jack stands may be the most overlooked safety equipment items in a DIY garage.
+Jack stands: So what is a jack stand?
+Jack stands may be the most overlooked safety equipment items in a DIY garage.
 Jack stands do not lift vehicles.
 Instead, they provide a safe, fixed support for a raised vehicle.
 Use a pair of jack stands every time you lift a vehicle and you will vastly decrease the likelihood of becoming a victim of a falling vehicle.
-Simply jack up the vehicle and lower it onto the jack stand or stands.
+Here’s how to use jack stand vehicle supports: simply jack up the vehicle and lower it onto the jack stand or stands.
 When the time comes to remove them, raise the vehicle slightly with a jack, remove the jack stands and lower the vehicle.
 Always place wheel chocks before performing work on a raised vehicle.

 Floor jacks: A jack that comes with a vehicle’s spare tire changing kit is not suitable for use in other applications.
 These jacks are typically designed to be small and lightweight, ideal for a minor roadside emergency but little else.
 For regular lifting around the shop or garage, a quality floor jack is an essential tool.
 Choose a floor jack with a lifting pad that’s at least two inches in diameter.
 This will give the vehicle’s jack point plenty of surface area on which to rest.
 Because a floor jack is on wheels, it will roll into a sturdy position as the car rises.
 Be sure to lower the car onto jack stands before starting your work.